CrosswaveOmega/JSPyBridge_Async/docs/index.rst

 Key Features
 ============

-- Streamlined asyncio support: AsyncJavascriptBridge offers enhanced compatibility with asyncio applications, so each call/init to node.js won't block the rest of your asyncio event loop.
+- Seamless asyncio support: JavaScript calls do not block your asyncio event loop.
-- Switch between Sync/Async JS calls with a single keyword.
+- Simple switch between Sync and Async JavaScript calls using a single keyword.
-- Greater Timeout Control.
+- Enhanced timeout control.
-- Built in Event Emitter support.
+- Built-in Event Emitter support.
-- Improved code organization: the codebase has been refactored to ensure better structure, maintainability, and understandability.
+- Improved code organization: The codebase has been refactored for better structure, maintainability, and understandability.

 Getting Started
 ^^^^^^^^^^^^^^^